Identifying Mood Episodes Using Dialogue Features from Clinical Interviews: Predicting Mood Episodes

 For every test speaker, we run feature selection on the training speakers using likelihood ratio tests to determine whether individual features are significantly affected by mood.
 We retain features if the resulting \(p\)-value is less than \(0.05\).
 We found that the total call duration was highly predictive of clinical outcomes.
 As a result, we do not include it as a feature in our analysis to focus our study on dialogue features that capture local interaction dynamics of the interviews.

-\subsubsection{Results and Discussion}
+\subsection{Results and Discussion}

 We summarize the results for the classification tasks in Table~\ref{tab:clf_results}.
 Consistent with previous work~\cite{gideon2016mood}, our results show that rhythm features are effective for detecting both depression and mania.
 When using rhythm features alone, we obtain a maximum AUROC of 0.739 when predicting depression using a logistic regression classifier and a maximum AUROC of 0.676 when predicting mania using a DNN classifier.
 When using dialogue features alone, we obtain a maximum AUROC of 0.634 when predicting depression using a logistic regression classifier and a maximum AUROC of 0.618 when predicting mania using a DNN classifier.

 Next, we study how combining the two feature sets, via early fusion, affects the performance of predicting depression and mania.
 When fusing rhythm and dialogue features, we obtain a maximum AUROC of 0.764 when predicting depression using a SVM classifier and a maximum AUROC of 0.651 when predicting mania using a DNN classifier.
 Augmenting rhythm features with dialogue features resulted in improved AUROCs for all three classifiers when detecting depression, suggesting that interaction patterns are complementary to speech rhythm patterns.
 This pattern was not true for detecting mania, however.
 For detecting mania, we found that none of the classifiers was able to make use of the additional dialogue features to get improved AUROCs over using rhythm features alone.
 This could be due to the fact that the relatively small number of manic episodes in our dataset makes it hard for the trained classifiers to generalize to unseen test speakers.